ToastSweat/GoldRushDiscordBot/README.md

 # GoldRushDiscordBot
-A Discord bot designed as a game and a homage to the Discovery Channel show called ==Gold Rush==.
+A Discord bot designed as a game and a homage to the Discovery Channel show called Gold Rush.
 Commands are entered to mine and search for rare items with rewards and achievements

 ## Planned Features
 - [] Data Storage for Stats and Achievements/Unlocks/Currency